BitTigerInst/Pikachu/README.md

 Description
 -----------

-Our goal is to build a system that discover interesting facts from web data.
-The system consist of three major components, including web crawler, exploratory analysis, and data visualization.
+Our goal is to build a recipe crawler and search system that discover interesting facts from recipes and provide optimized search results.
+The system consist of two major components, including web crawler, search.

 Plan